 “You should be able to tell me anything”

-The ice melted, as it was at room temperature.
-I watched it slowly dwindle, from the once large clear cube, to the remanence of a cube, the last molecule evaporating into the thin air.
+The ice melted, and the drink was at room temperature.
+I watched it slowly dwindle, from the once large clear cube, to the small pieces of a cube, the last molecule evaporating into the thin air.
 I knew the drink was melting her fire for me, and I was so afraid, I couldn’t drag myself to her.
 I wanted to, every day.
-I wanted to throw myself into her care and beg for her to fix me, like she had when we first metr.
+I wanted to throw myself into her care and beg for her to fix me, like she had when we first met.
 But, my fear of being seen as weak in her eyes, doomed me.

 Finally, when the last little bit of ice melts, the drink gets warmer.
 She didn’t want it to melt.
 She didn’t want it to end. but she had to protect herself.
 A year was too long for her too wait for me to get back to who I was.
 Other words were said about me not getting to her fast enough, and beyond that.
 But I know the crux of the issue.
 The ice melted, she couldn’t mellow me anymore.
 I was so far gone, I was like bottom shelf whisky in a dirty glass to her.